jrderuiter/genemap/README.md

 # Genemap
 A python library + command line tool for mapping gene ids between different types and species.
-Ids are translated using Ensembl, which is accessed via the R biomaRt interface.
-Caching of fetched maps is provided to allow for fast repeated querying and/or offline use.
+Ids are translated using Ensembl, which is accessed via the pybiomart.
 ## Examples

 ### Library